otterkit/otterkit.com/pages/docs/acknowledgement.md

 # Standard Acknowledgement

+Any organization interested in reproducing the COBOL standard and specifications in whole or in part, using ideas from this document as the basis for an instruction manual or for any other purpose, is free to do so.
+However, all such organizations are requested to reproduce the following acknowledgment paragraphs in their entirety as part of the preface to any such publication (any organization using a short passage from this document, such as in a book review, is requested to mention "COBOL" in acknowledgment of the source, but need not quote the acknowledgment):

 COBOL is an industry language and is not the property of any company or group of companies, or of any organization or group of organizations.